holistudio/project-spaceship/awesome-papers/collaib/source/files/Expert AI as a Healthcare Superpower Transcript.md

-that is that is just what's going to happen that's not even Consciousness like that's obviously what's going to happen the other impression that is it's just a massive it's a hand wave it's a hand wave and it's what the kids would call it cope and the cope would be okay so here let me ask you a question in return what is the sub specialty of human biology and medicine that best understands the nature of human consciousness today oh
+that is that is just what's going to happen that's not even Consciousness like that's obviously what's going to happen. the other impression that is it's just a massive it's a hand wave it's a hand wave and it's what the kids would call it cope and the cope would be okay

+so here let me ask you a question in return what is the sub specialty of human biology and medicine that best understands the nature of human consciousness today

+oh
 I don't think there's a there is one right there is one anesthesiology okay which is poorly understood well